The short answer

 If you want to try ionized water before committing to a machine:

-Kangen distributors: Often provide free ionized water samples — the consultation model is built around this.
+Kangen distributors: Often provide free ionized water samples—the consultation model is built around this.
 Search "Kangen water near me" or contact a local distributor.

 Health food stores and juice bars: Some stock ionized or alkaline water by the litre.
 Availability varies by city.

-Alkaline water delivery services: Available in most major US cities — search your city name + "alkaline water delivery."
+Alkaline water delivery services: Available in most major US cities—search your city name + "alkaline water delivery."

 Essentia and similar bottled alkaline waters: Note: these are mineral alkaline, not ionized. pH is similar, but molecular hydrogen concentration and ORP are absent or negligible by the time bottled water is consumed.

-Free water consultation
+Free water consultation—Drawn Health

 Which pre-filter combination is right for your water?